All Projects

 December 2023

-KEN, named after its makers, Kimberly, Ed, and Nezy, is a robot designed for loaded autonomous straight ramp ascension.
+KEN, named after its makers, Kimberly, Ed, and Nezy, is a robot designed for partnered autonomous straight ramp ascension with a payload.

 Project Overview

-In my Electronics and Controls 1 class, for our final project, my team and I were assigned a 2 part challenge.
+In my Electronics and Controls 1 class, for our final project, we were assigned a 2 part challenge.
 For part 1, the goal was to build a robot to simply travel up a given ramp with a controller.
-Part 2 of this project was to modify our robot to autonomously roll a large cardboard tube up the ramp with the help of another team's robot without letting the tube fall off the ramp.
+Part 2 of this project was to modify our robot to autonomously push a large cardboard tube up the ramp with the help of another team's robot without letting the tube fall off the ramp.

 Demo Video